This post is part of a series on Terraform Drift Detection and Management: A Comprehensive Guide.

 0 6 * * * /opt/scripts/drift-check.sh >> /var/log/drift-check.log 2>&1

 This works for a handful of workspaces, but it doesn’t scale.
-You need to manage credentials for every provider, maintain separate scripts per workspace, handle state locking conflicts with production runs, and build your own alerting and reporting.
-By the time you’ve solved all of these problems, you’ve built a rudimentary drift detection platform — which is exactly what dedicated tools are designed to do.
+You have to manage credentials for every provider, keep a separate script per workspace, handle state locking conflicts with production runs, and build your own alerting and reporting.
+By the time you’ve solved all of that, you’ve built a rough drift detection platform, which is exactly what dedicated tools already do.

 A step up from cron is running drift checks through your CI/CD system.
 GitHub Actions, GitLab CI, and Jenkins all support scheduled triggers.